Cardiology

 Here is a non-exhaustive list of conditions treated by cardiology.

-or the aneurysm (lateral pocket formed by dilation of the wall of an artery or the heart)
+or an aneurysm (a lateral bulge formed by dilation of the wall of an artery or the heart)

 Heart failure